 As I was here on a Wed lunchtime whilst I was on holiday, the place was fairly empty.
 More attention (and bread) for me then.

 Bone broth.
 The clear liquid disguises heavy umami taste.

 Nuts, seeds, flowers in a creamy dipping sauce for the lettuce.

 Gem.
 Chilled gem with the dipping sauce was refreshing, succulent and crunchy.

 Flesh.
 Imaginatively presented on a bone and a feather, the small size of the ham belied its heavy taste.

 Bread.
 This was what made the meal stand out.
 Over the last few months I now have greater appreciation for bread having tried making several dozen with entirely predictable results and questions.
-Why won’t the bread rise?
-Why is it so heavy?
-Why does it deflate?
-Why does it look so lacklustre?
-Why does it taste so bad?
+Why won’t the bread rise, is so heavy, looks somewhat deflated, looks so lacklustre and most importantly, tastes so bad?

 This Hyde basket shows what bread it meant to be.

 Pumpkin bread?
 Delightedly bouncy inside, crunchy crust outside.
 Great.

 Olive focaccia.
 Crunchier and bouncier, with just the right amount of saltiness from the olives.